jhvanderschee/hugocodex/content/en/posts/getting-started-with-hugo.md

 </html>
 ```

-Put this code in a file called 'list.html' and store it in your 'layouts/_defaults' folder, next to your 'page.html'.
+Put this code in a file called 'list.html' and store it in your 'layouts' folder, next to your 'page.html'.
 Your file tree will now look like this:

 ```
 ├── hugo.yaml